minqiaowang/hybrid-adg/test-with-adg/test-with-adg.md

 [oracle@dbstby ~]$
 ```

 4. From cloud side, connect as testuser to orclpdb.
+Check if the test table and record has replicated to the standby.

 ```
 [oracle@dbstby ~]$ sqlplus testuser/testuser@dbstby:1521/orclpdb